isovector/certainty-by-construction/src/book/4-setoids-redo.lagda.md

 > Let $G = (V, E)$ be a graph with vertices $V$ and edges $E$.

-Unsaid in this introduction is that $E$ is in fact a *relation* on $V$; given a graph with vertices $V$, it really ought to be the case that the edges are actually between the vertices!
+Left completely unsaid in this introduction is that $E$ is in fact a *relation* on $V$; given a graph with vertices $V$, it really ought to be the case that the edges are actually between the vertices!

 As a computer scientist, you probably have implemented a graph before at some point, whether it be via pointer-chasing or an adjacency matrix.
 These are